huggingface/blog/infini-attention.md

 + **Principle 1:** Start with the smallest model size that provides good signals, and scale up the experiments once you get good signals.
 + **Principle 2.** Always train a solid baseline to measure progress.
-+ **Principle 3.** To determine if a factor improves performance, train two identical models except for the difference in the factor being tested.
++ **Principle 3.** To determine if a modification improves performance, train two models fully identical excepted for the modification being tested.

 With these principles in mind, let's dive into how Infini-attention actually works.
 Understanding the mechanics will be crucial as we move forward with our experiments.

 ## Section 2: How does Infini-attention works

-- Step 1: Split the input sequence into smaller, fixed-size chunks called segments.
+- Step 1: Split the input sequence into smaller, fixed-size chunks called "segments".
 - Step 2: Calculate the standard causal dot-product attention within each segment.
 - Step 3: Pull relevant information from the compressive memory using the current segment’s query vector.
 The retrieval process is defined mathematically as follows: